kriskuiper/kris-kuiper.nl/src/site/index.md

 layout: "default"
 ---

-Hi, I'm Kris, a front-end developer who's passionate about improving web performance, JAMstack and design systems.
+Hi, I'm Kris, a front-end developer.
+I'm good at building resilient software for the web and like to build it with a user-centered and pragmatic mindset.

-Currently I'm working as a Junior Front-end Developer @ [LOAVIES](https://www.loavies.com/nl/) in The Netherlands.
+Currently I'm working as a front-end developer for [LOAVIES](https://www.loavies.com/nl/) in The Netherlands.

-I'm good at building things for the web.
-Love to keep things simple.
+Want to know more about me?
 You can find me on [Github](https://github.com/kriskuiper) and [LinkedIn](https://www.linkedin.com/in/kris-kuiper-0b6897a2/).